ComputingDepartment-SheffHallam/ComputingDepartment/README.md

 At a later point we may come back and fix bugs and add features.

 But currently the prototype shall remain closed as it is.

+@beth1991 did a large amount of the edits using my github user as she still hasn't got the hang of github.